surayamanandhar/sampression-lite/README.md

 Pinterest Style WordPress Theme

 ##Download Link:
-Sampression lite is available to download on http://wordpress.org/themes/sampression-lite
+Sampression Lite is available to download on http://wordpress.org/themes/sampression-lite

 ## Theme Description
 Sampression Lite is a free, Pinterest inspired responsive WordPress theme with an attractive masonry blog layout.
 The theme has clean and lightweight design.
 It boasts of user friendly customizing options making it very easy to customize your blog’s header, menus, widgets, background color and images.
 The theme is also SEO friendly and translation ready, allowing you the freedom of expressing in your native language.